Learning Equilibria of Games via Payoff Queries: Graphical games

+\begin{theorem} For constant $d$, the payoff query complexity of degree $\degree$ graphical games is polynomial. \end{theorem} \begin{proof} Algorithm~\ref{alg:gg} constructs a directed graph $G$ for the (initally unknown) game, along with the payoff function. $G$ is the ``affects graph''~\citep{GP06} in which a directed edge $(p',p)$ has the meaning that the behaviour of $p'$ may affect $p$'s payoff.
+Note that in Step~\ref{step-S}, $|S| < (n\cdot\numstrats)^{d+1}$.
+In a degree-$\degree$ graphical game, any player $p$'s payoffs may be affected by his own strategy, and the strategies of at most $d$ neighbours $p'$ for which edges $(p',p)$ exist.
+The existence of edge $(p',p)$ is equivalent to the existence of strategy profiles $\s$, $\s'$ that differ only in $p'$'s strategy and $p$'s payoff.
+This is what Algorithm~\ref{alg:gg} checks for.
+Finally, when the edges, and hence neighborhoods of the graph game have been found, it is simple to read off each player's payoff matrix from the data in Step~\ref{querystep}. \end{proof}

-There are a couple of important caveats regarding Theorem~\ref{THM:GG}.
-First, although the payoff query complexity is polynomial, the computational complexity is (probably) not polynomial, since it is PPAD-complete to actually compute an approximate Nash equilibrium for graphical games~\cite{DGP}.
-Second, while Algorithm~\ref{alg:gg} avoids querying all (exponentially-many) pure-strategy profiles, it works in a brute-force manner that learns the entire payoff function.
-We prefer payoff query-based algorithms that allow a solution to be found without actually learning all the payoffs, as we achieve in Theorem~\ref{2playerpayoffs}, or the main result of Section~\ref{sec:parallel}.
+Algorithm~\ref{alg:gg} learns the entire payoff function with polynomially many queries, but there are a couple of important caveats.
+First, although the payoff query complexity is polynomial, the computational complexity is probably not polynomial, since it is PPAD-complete to actually compute an approximate Nash equilibrium for graphical games~\citep{DGP}.
+Second, while Algorithm~\ref{alg:gg} avoids querying all of the exponentially-many pure-strategy profiles, it works in a brute-force manner that learns the entire payoff function.
+It is natural to prefer algorithms that find a solution without learning the entire game, such as those that we give for Theorem~\ref{thm:2playerpayoffs} and Theorem~\ref{thm:UBparallel_n}.